Summary - `swamp serve` hot-reload (SIGHUP) reported success but kept executing stale model code — Deno's `import()` caches modules by URL within the process, so re-importing the same file URL returned the old module - Added a reload generation counter that appends `&gen=N` to import URLs, forcing `

 (or configure via SWAMP_MODELS_DIR or .swamp.yaml).

-.claude/skills/swamp-extension-model/SKILL.md for Claude Code) for details.
+.claude/skills/swamp/SKILL.md for Claude Code) for details.

 Developer Guide